trast/tbdiff/README.md

     o            o

-The cost of an edge o--C is the size of C's diff.
+The cost of an edge o--C is the size of C's diff, modified by a fudge factor that should be smaller than 1.
 The cost of an edge o--o is free.
+The fudge factor is necessary because even if 1 and C have nothing in common, they may still share a few empty lines and such, making the assignment "1--C, o--o" may be slightly cheaper than "1--o, o--C" even if 1 and C have nothing in common.
+With the fudge factor we require a much larger common part to consider the patches related.

 This definition allows us to find a "good" topic interdiff among topics with n and m commits in the time needed to compute n+m commit